srdias/javastudy/gradle-fist-test/README.md

 ```

 After execute the commands, we will have a Java project configuration.
-You can look de Jaca class with the code in /javastudy/gradle-fist-test/src/main/java/GradleFirstTest/App.java
+You can look de Java class with the code in /javastudy/gradle-fist-test/src/main/java/GradleFirstTest/App.java

 Command to build the project and download the dependencies:
 ```